OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 obscure or dubious taxa and I couldn't justify spending much time on them.

+Some others: Euxinia (flatworm + amphipod), Campanella (alveolata + fungus), Diphylleia ('apusozoan' + eudicot).
+I have recently learned of the Hemihomonym Database and it would be interesting to compare the set of hemihomonyms in OTT with those in the database.

 'Heterolobosea' is a case of false homonyms that are now united.

 These homonym-patch-related 2.9 warnings got fixed somehow (details TBD)